 Second Ejection: Player is ineligible to participate in the team's next three (3) contests.
 Player may remain on the bench for the duration of that contest and may be on the bench in street clothes for the team's next three (3) contests.
 If the season concludes prior to the player serving the three (3) contests suspension, he or she would be ineligible for the number of contests remaining on the suspension for the team's following season.
-If the player is a senior, he or she would be ineligible for the number of sport.
+If the player is a senior, he or she would be ineligible for the number of contests remaining on the suspension for their next season of sport.